junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean tries to imagine how it's like to really *be* an angel, as giant and bright as he can imagine, channeling the grace into his hand.
 It isn't easy in the first try, the mortal feeling is still too strong, his feet too stuck to the ground he can't fly.
 Then, the lighter feeling comes in.
 He remembers the flying particles in the air and the shifting plasma that creates the colors and lights of the aurora, the vision of color and light.
 He imagines being an angel -- being Cas -- walking the Earth, seeing the greatest and smallest things, carving the Grand Canyon, building a galaxy, witnessing the universe from its birth to its doom.

-He imagines three pairs of wings spreading from his back from the shoulder blades, he imagines looking down on the earth as if he's flying, or his eyes are a thousand feet high, and he has thousands of them.
+He imagines three pairs of wings spreading from his back from the shoulder blades, he imagines looking down at the earth as if he's flying, or his eyes are a thousand feet high, and he has thousands of them.
 He imagines white-blue light pouring from his eyes.
 For a moment, Dean feels so disoriented at the imagination he wonders if it's still his own mind imagining, or it's Cas's memories are seeping in.

 Golden lights flows out from Dean's palms, sinking into the giant body.
 The centers of his palms grow warm.
 The air around the glowing light seems to boil, like the shimmering air over burning asphalt on a hot summer day, melting and warping, making the distant view ripple.
 Or like the air above a burning pyre.